swachter/scala-ts/readme.md

 The adapter code contains two kinds of adapters:

-1. Class adapters: they allow to create instances and instance adapters
+1. Class adapters: they allow to create instances of ScalaJS classes and instance adapters
 1. Instance adapters: they allow to access the defs, vals, and vars of instances

 In addition, defs, vals, and vars of companion objects or package objects can also be accessed.